Gjorgji-Noveski/maze-grpo-fine-tune/README.md

 | `--resume_from_checkpoint` | None                  | Path to checkpoint directory to resume training from |
 | `--wandb_run_id`           | None                  | W&B run ID to resume logging into an existing run    |

-For a full list of arguements, run `python src/llm_fine_tune/train.py --help`.
+For a full list of arguments, run `python src/llm_fine_tune/train.py --help`.

 ## Evaluation
 Testing of the trained model can be performed on a held-out maze dataset.
 To generate the held-out maze datasets, the seed 1234 is used.
 For training, the seed [42](https://www.youtube.com/watch?v=aboZctrHfK8) is used.